seekerted/MiABSFD-TimeAndWeatherMod/README.md

 ## Features

 - **Time (Day/Night cycle)**.
 The in-game environment and background pictures change depending on the time.
 Time moves at a rate of 1 IRL second = 1 in-game minute.
-Time dilation is accounted for as well (time moves faster depending on how deep you are and where you're travelling to).
-It is felt when ascending.
+Time dilation is accounted for as well.
+The deeper you are, the faster time travels, however time dilation is only felt when ascending.
 - **Weather**.
 Every so often the weather will turn bad and may cause rain, snow, etc. The chances of bad weather increases the higher whistle rank you are.

-Please note that time and weather are only added in as cosmetics.
+Time and weather are only added in as cosmetics.
 They do not affect anything gameplay wise besides making the game look cooler.
-Well, besides maybe traversing during the nighttime and/or harsh weather, which can be quite a challenge.
-I recommend getting helmets with a flashlight on them!
+Well, maybe besides the challenge of traversing through the Abyss during the nighttime and/or harsh weather. **I recommend getting helmets with a flashlight on them!**

+This mod will not affect Hello Abyss, as the story there heavily controls the time.

 > [!WARNING]
 > This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.

 ## Installation

-Get and install this mod via Nexus Mods and Vortex (guide also in the link): LINK TO NEXUS PAGE
+Get and install this mod via Nexus Mods and Vortex (guide also in the link): <https://www.nexusmods.com/madeinabyssbinarystarfallingintodarkness/mods/13/>

 ## Manual / Advanced Installation